deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 with all the old Delta versions around, we couldn't introduce changes like this without risking compability.

+Note that the current releases still generate RSA2048 keys by default, because the Delta Chat testing discovered an incompatibility which was fixed in the current releases.
+After the next Desktop release we should finally be able to switch to generating ed25519 keys by default.

 ## What Else is Possible?
 A Glance Into The Future

 This is already a start, and saves many people a lot of money, who have to live